gastonstat/shiny-introstats/README.md

 I originally developed these apps for the course [Stat 2](http://gastonsanchez.com/stat2) "Introduction to Statistics" (at UC Berkeley).
 The main motivation behind the apps is to have teaching materials (in the form of interactive graphics) that I can use during lecture.

-The apps are not specifically intended for Stat 2 onl.
+The apps are not specifically intended for Stat 2 only.
 They can be used for any of the introductory Statistics courses at UC Berkeley: STAT 2, STAT 20, and STAT 21.
 And pretty much in any statistics introductory course in general.

 ## Running the apps